EugenCoda/bookTracker/readme.md

 TODO:

-- create schema for booklists for individual user - in progress (or maybe on user schema?)
+- create schema for booklists for individual user - in progress
 - search bar